 Have you ever been confused about who to believe when it comes to food and nutrition?
 I’m writing this post as a bit of a positive spin on something I’ve noticed of late on this very topic!
 Continue reading

-For the past month, I have been following the Paleo Diet – also known as the ‘Caveman Diet’.
+For the past month, I have been following the Paleo Diet – also known as the ‘Caveman Diet’, all in the name of getting more clued up on fad diets.
 If you haven’t heard of it, it is based on the premise our bodies should be eating foods of that of our Paleolithic ancestors.
 In essence, only foods a Caveman could acquire.
-Initially I found it difficult to find consensus on what the Paleo Diet was.
+Initially, I found it difficult to find consensus on what the Paleo Diet was.
 Some versions included dairy, but only if full fat.
 Some included additional fats and oils.
 Some included legumes and some tea and coffee.
 If you are interested in the views of some of the advocates for Paleo Style Diets you might like to check out Nora Gedgauda’s site or Loren Cordain’s.

 What I Ate